carlsuburbmates/suburbmates-mvp/docs/SSOT.md

 - **Abilities:**
     - Access the secure `/admin` dashboard.
     - Review all registered Businesses.
-    - Approve a `Business` to become a `Vendor` by enabling their payment status.
+    - Approve a `Business` to become a `Vendor` by toggling their payment status.

 ---